shahdivyam/DTUEvents/README.md

 # DTUEvents

 In this file we can include all the functionality and related components we want to add to our app.
-Also Any idea(even the weirdest ones) that comes to mind can be documented here .
-We can later think of how to implement it.

-First of all we need to decide upon colour theme for entire app !

-Lets Start :P

 1. Page for each societey (description and all )
 2. Share the Event through facebook (reverse :P)